CCezar25/CCezar25/README.md

 ### Hi there         :electron:

-- 🔭 I’m currently working on Physics.
+- 🔭 I’m currently working on Mathematics.
-- 🌱 I’m currently learning Physics, Mathematics, Software Engineering, Computational Physics.
+- 🌱 I’m currently learning Mathematics, Physics, Software Engineering, Computational Mathematics.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything related to the subjects above and related areas.